What to Serve With Zucchini Fritters?

 Slice them in half lengthwise and toss them in olive oil, sea salt, and fresh ground pepper before roasting them on a parchment-lined baking sheet for about 20 minutes at 400 degrees Fahrenheit until browned and tender.

-Lastly, toss the sliced garlic cloves in olive oil and add some paprika, ground cumin, cinnamon, sugar, salt, and black pepper before tossing it into the oven, so they cook together.
+Lastly, toss the sliced garlic cloves in olive oil and add some paprika, ground cumin, cinnamon, sugar, salt, and black pepper before tossing it into the oven so they cook together.
 Serve immediately!

-Roasted Carrots Popped with parsley, Cardamom,
+Roasted Carrots Popped With Parsley, Cardamom

 Roasted carrots can be a great side dish for zucchini fritters and are a quick fix if you don’t have time to make anything else.